 Nearly 1,000 species live exclusively in caves within the lower 48 states.
 Conserving these complex subterranean ecosystems represents important work since they serve as a bridge between forested habitats located above ground and groundwater resources found below.

-Since 1996, The Nature Conservancy and partners—including the Pennsylvania Game Commission (PGC) and members of the local caving community—began surveying four species of bats including big and little brown bats, tri-colored bats and northern long eared bats.
+The Nature Conservancy and partners, including the Pennsylvania Game Commission (PGC) and members of the local caving community, began surveying four species of bats in 1996—including big and little brown bats, tri-colored bats and northern long-eared bats.
 Historic records indicate that Indiana bats also used the cave, but surveys have not accounted for any to date.